USEC-WHISKEY/hdest-weapons/README.md

 - Fauxtech Drum: 20 shells
 - M249 Pouch: (5.56mm): 200 rounds

 For the M249 pouch, a reloading tool is available.
 It is similar to the 7mm reloader.
-It needs an empty M249 magazine and 200 5.56 rounds.
+It needs an empty M249 magazine and loose 5.56 rounds.

 ## Using Attachments

-Attachments will either be found in backpacks or already equipped on weapons dropped by enemies or find in the level.
+Attachments will either be found in backpacks or already equipped on weapons dropped by enemies.
 An attachment must be compatible with the weapon to be able to attach it.
 To swap an attachment, simply use an attachment item.
 It will remove the attachment already occupying the slot, place it back in your inventory, and attach the item just used.

-There is a keybind available in the options for opening an attachment manager.
+There is a keybind available for removing each attachment in the options for opening an attachment manager.

 ## Loadout Manager